Sara Bradly, Certified Focusing-Oriented Psychotherapist/ Counsellor MA MBACP

 Certified Focusing Trainer (International Focusing Institute, NY)

-Seven years experience in Person-Centred Counselling and Focusing, both with individuals and in groups, including employment at the University of East Anglia on the PG Diploma Counselling course.
-Five years experience in private practice.
+Nine years experience in Person-Centred Counselling and Focusing, both with individuals and in groups, including employment as an associate tutor at the University of East Anglia on the PG Diploma Counselling course.
+Seven years experience in private practice.

 Areas of counselling I deal with